openpesa/node-pesa/docs/docs/getting_started/Contributing.md

 ### Reporting security bugs

-Facebook has a [bounty program](https://www.facebook.com/whitehat/) for the safe disclosure of security bugs.
-With that in mind, please do not file public issues; go through the process outlined on that page.
+Please do not file public issues; go through the process outlined on that page.

 ## Working on Openpesa code